 Kava is another herbal remedy with a long history of use for treating both anxiety and insomnia.
-Kava itself is drink made from the plant, Piper methysticum.
-When I was in medical school, it was also widely sold as a supplement prior to concerns over potential liver toxicity (just prior to new millennium).
+Kava itself is a drink made from the plant, Piper methysticum.
+When I was in medical school, it was also widely sold as a supplement prior to concerns over potential liver toxicity (just prior to the new millennium).

 Unlike benzodiazepine medication, kava does not cause sedating effects.
 In terms of research, five randomized controlled trials have found Kava to be effective for treating anxiety disorders.
 Conversely, four other published studies found it to be no more effective than placebo.
 None of these trials found serious adverse side effects at doses under 400mg/d.

 In 2002, the United States Federal Drug Administration issued a warning over the potential for severe liver damage for kava supplements including hepatitis, cirrhosis, and liver failure.
 This lead to counties such as Canada and the UK banning this supplement.

 None of the 435 participants who took Kava in the previously mentioned clinical trials suffered any adverse liver problems.
 It’s been speculated that the case reports of liver toxicity may have resulted from poor quality kava, medication interactions, or overdoses.

 3. St. John’s Wort –